 Now, Sirao Garden not only has rows of colorful flora, but it also features replicas of Dutch windmills, as well as a viewing deck.

 8. Learn About Catholicism in the Philippines at Magellan’s Cross

 If you’re planning to visit the historic Cebu spots, Magellan’s Cross is an excellent place to start.
 The province of Cebu has a rich history, and it has witnessed several monumental events.
 One such event is the birth of Catholicism in the Philippines, marked by Magellan’s planting of a cross on the island.

-The Portuguese explorer, Magellan, is attributed to bringing Catholicism in the Philippine Archipelago.
-History books tell the story of how Magellan reached the Cebu in 1521, planted a crucifix, and successfully converted the natives to Christianity.
+The Portuguese explorer, Magellan, is attributed with bringing Catholicism in the Philippine Archipelago.
+History books tell the story of how Magellan reached Cebu in 1521, planted a crucifix, and successfully converted the natives to Christianity.
 The city of Cebu soon grew around that historical site.

 Standing at 1,013 meters above sea level, Osmeña Peak is Cebu’s highest.
 The peak is one of several spire-like formations comprising the Mantalongon Mountain Range in Dalaguete.
 The town of Dalaguete is known as the “Vegetable Basket of Cebu” because of the crops it supplies to the whole province.

 So en route to the peak during your Osmeña Peak hiking experience, you will pass by several vegetable farms and see livestock grazing the terrain.